mbj/stratosphere/README.md

 Also, there is a file called `scraper.py` that scrapes a given CloudFormation resource documentation page to produce the JSON model.
 It isn't perfect, but it helps a lot.

+## TODO

+The library is usable in its current state, but there are a few improvements to make it easier to use:

+* Not all resources implemented.
+Adding resources is very easy though.
+Just request them and I will implement them :)
+* Implement basic checker for things like undefined Refs and duplicate field names.
+This stuff would be too unwieldy to do in types, and performing a checking pass over a template should be pretty straightforward.
+* Use a custom JSON encoder so the templates look a little more idiomatic.
+We also create a lot of empty whitespace and newlines using aeson-pretty.
+There are limits on the size of CloudFormation templates, and we want readable output without hitting the limits.
+Also, we have some newtypes that just exist to override aeson instances, and we could get rid of those.
+* Use a custom JSON decoder with useful error messages.
+Although we don't use them, we have implemented FromJSON instances for everything.
+Theoretically, stratosphere could be used as a checker/linter for existing JSON CloudFormation templates.